High Priestess (TV series)

-High Priestess is an Indian Telugu-language thriller web series by Pushpa Ignatius that premiered on ZEE5 on 25 April 2019.
-It is directed by Ignatius and stars Amala Akkineni and Kishore Kumar with Bhavani Sre and Aadhav Kannadasan.
+High Priestess is an Indian Telugu-language thriller web series that premiered on ZEE5 on 25 April 2019.
+It is directed by Pushpa Ignatius and stars Amala Akkineni and Kishore Kumar with Bhavani Sre and Aadhav Kannadasan.

 Promotion

 The series was announced with six other Telugu ZEE5 Originals in November 2018 which also marks debut of Amala Akkineni into web series.
 On 5 April 2019, the first look of Amala was released on Social media.
 Following the first look, trailer was released the following week and garnered good response.

 Plot

 The series around Swathi Reddy, a renowned Tarot reader who experiences the pasts of her clients.
 There are total of seven stories which are spread across eight episodes.
 During these stories the past of Swathi is revealed.